rekhaDevs/samagragovernance.in/src/pages/team/index.md

       change on the ground brought her to Samagra.

-      Sagari is the Program Coordinator of the Saksham Haryana-Education team and manages its daily operations.
+      Sagari is the Program Coordinator of the Saksham Haryana-Skills & Employment team and manages its daily operations.
     image: /img/sagari.jpg
     linkedInProfile: 'https://www.linkedin.com/in/sagari-handa-5a86157a'
     name: Sagari Handa
-    project: Saksham Haryana-Education
+    project: ' Saksham Haryana-Skills & Employment'
   - bio: >-
       Saket holds a Bachelor's degree Information Science engineering from BMS College of Engineering.
 He has previously worked in TCS and Samsung